 Each snake has their individual hunting patterns and prey items.
 They may hunt and track down specific species, though many also seem to be opportunistic hunters.

-Featured Image Credit: tb-photography, Shutterstock
+Featured Image Credit by tb-photography, Shutterstock